 We take pride in our large selection of Pork products.
-We use our pork to create fresh house-made sausages and beautiful tied roasts with our house blend of spices, with no preservatives, filler, or nitrites.
+We use our pork to create fresh house-made sausages and beautifully tied roasts with our house blend of spices, no preservatives, filler, or nitrites.

 Leg Bone-In - Ham